 I have explained What is gestational diabetes?…..and how it is diagnosed because there are individuals who are skeptical of the diagnosis.
-I want to reiterate that there are other medical diagnoses that are elicited using screening techniques.
+I want to emphasize that there are other medical conditions that are found using screening techniques.
 (Perhaps the most widespread example is a cardiac stress test for heart disease.)

 What are the maternal risk factors and causes of gestational diabetes?

 - Family history of diabetes

 - Overweight woman with a BMI of 30 or higher *

 - Woman with the polycystic ovarian syndrome